 debriefing and reflecting on the next steps in the framework of the project.

-So, the WB2EU 4th Ideas go public Lab serves the following purpose:
+So, the WB2EU 4th Ideas go public Lab served the following purpose:

 · To have an intensive debate about the general politics of enlargement in France, the EU’s